 not be louder than the audio track.

-Keep time code signal and audio volume consistent throughout your
+Keep time code signal and audio volume consistent throughout your recording.

-recording.
 A jittery or skipping signal can result in inconsistent codes.

-How do I get my transcripts back to me?
+How do I get my transcripts back?

 I have a 50 minute audio file that is broken into 10 small files.
 Can I send it this way?